 The SLPOTY competition wishes to remind all entrants that they should be aware of and adhere to the Scottish Outdoor Access Code when going about the countryside taking photographs.

 In addition, we would like to draw your attention to the often repeated myth “there are no trespass laws in Scotland”.
 This is simply false.
 Trespass is an offence (otherwise known as “delict” in Scots law) which dates back hundreds of years.
 The Trespass (Scotland) Act was passed in 1865 making it a criminal offence in certain circumstances and applies to a wide variety of properties.

-However, since the introduction of the “right to roam” where access rights were created under the under the Land Reform (Scotland) Act 2003, myth and misconception have perpetuated about access rights to private land.
-Whilst the latest act gives the public the right to be on and cross most land and inland water in Scotland in a responsible manner, it does not allow public access to many places and entrants should make themselves familiar with such places at all times.
+However, since the introduction of the “right to roam” where access rights were created under the Land Reform (Scotland) Act 2003, new clauses have been inserted which all entrants should familiarise themselves with, but also be mindful that myth and misconception have perpetuated about access rights to private land.
+Whilst the latest act gives the public the right to be on and cross most land and inland water in Scotland in a responsible manner and within those rights, it does not allow public access to many places and entrants should make themselves familiar with such restricted places at all times.
 Examples of places the public may not access are:

 - any land with a house, tent or caravan, gardens and land with non-residential buildings and associated land

 - fields in which crops are growing